 Making a practical and decorative willow plant support

-Materials and preliminary steps
+Materials and preparatory steps

 You will need:

-- A clean, sharp secateurs
+- a clean, sharp pair of secateurs

-- Some ties or fasteners (string, raffia, plant ties…)
+- some ties or fasteners (string, raffia, plant ties...)

-- A container such as a plastic pot
+- a container such as a plastic pot

 Living willow support for pots